alabeduarte/alabeduarte.github.io/blog/content/blog/3-approaches-conditional-rendering-react/index.md

 ## Thank you for reading

 If you read this far, I hope I didn't waste your time.

-I don't believe there is a right or wrong approach to follow but I thought would be beneficial listing a few that came to mind here so it can be referenced later on as a head start in the case you – or future me – face similar challenges.
+I've talked about 3 approaches that I often consider in situations like this and I don't believe there is a right or wrong approach to follow but I thought would be beneficial listing a few that came to mind here so it can be referenced later on as a head start in the case you – _or future me_ – face similar challenges.

 I hope you enjoy this post, if you have any feedback or questions, hit me up on
 <alabeduarte@gmail.com>, I'd be happy to hear your thoughts and be better next